papa107/papa-store/Tutorial-1.3.md

 Create a sample Hello World Cloud Run service.

-Launch the Cloud Editor click on the Editor Icon <walkthrough-ICON_NAME>cloud-shell-editor-icon</walkthrough-ICON_NAME>
+Launch the Cloud Editor click on the Open Editor Button

 Build/deploy your service to Cloud Run.